-- First off, the approach.
+- The approach.
 I don’t know about you, but I haven’t ever received a confirmation email like this before.
 I’ve received countless emails telling me my order was received, but nothing like this.
 This email makes it seem like the business cares about me as the customer.

-- Secondly, the personalization is spot on.
+- Personalization is spot on.
 I know it was automated, but still, the “Hi Sharon,” at the beginning looks natural, conversational and real—and therefore got me engaged.

-- Fourth, the closing that says he’ll be following up in a week or two.
+- The closing says he’ll be following up in a week or two.
 I didn’t believe it, but it sounds genuine and added to my feeling that I mattered as a customer.

-- Fifth, it had a real person’s name at the end (which I didn’t include in my copy/paste).
+- It had a real person’s name at the end (which I didn’t include in my copy/paste).
 The name added to the authenticity and personalization of the email and intent.

 Again, we aren’t talking about a professional email copywriter penning this message.
 And honestly, that also adds to the authenticity.